getsentry/sentry-kotlin-multiplatform/sentry-samples/kmp-app-mvvm-di/README.md

 Run `export LANG=en_US.UTF-8` to avoid encoding issues.

-`pod install` will automatically run through gradle if you run the iOS app.
+`pod install` will automatically run through gradle if you run the iOS app through Android Studio.
 However, you can still run `pod install` on the iOS folder manually if you want to make sure the pods are up to date.

 #### DSYMS